M4NU5/Personal_Website/content/blog/DRAFTS/WIP/best-quick-note-tool/index.md

 ## Conclusion

 Dont get me wrong, notion as a tool can be great.
-I use it to track work and projects. and in this regard it excels at...
+I use it to track work and projects and in this regard it excels at that structured approach
-When your on your computer and have a strong internet connection.
+When your on your computer and have a good internet connection.
 You make kanban boards
-You can enrich pages with pages
+You can enrich pages with pages hell you can even share

 But when it comes to a second brain approach where you want more imergant knowledge and ideas that are captured notion feels to ridged for me at least...
 Which projects require mind you